anubhav13singh/Crypto_App/README.md

 # Crypto App
-## its a simple app where yyou ccan see the crypyo currency with their current value and changes
+### its a simple app where you can see the crypto currency with their current value and changes